mgp/book-notes/the-war-of-art.markdown

 * The professional cannot let himself take humiliation personally.
 The professional must endure adversity.
 * The professional reminds himself it's better to be in the arena, getting stomped by the bull, than to be up in the stands or out in the parking lot.

+#### A Professional Self-Validates

+* An amateur lets the negative opinion of others unman him, allowing external criticism to trump his own belief in himself and his work.
+* The professional cannot allow the actions of others to define his reality.
+* Resistance wants us to cede sovereignty to others – to stake our self-worth, our identity, or reason-for-being, on the response of others to our work.
+* The professional recognizes envy-driven criticism and to take it for what it is: the supreme compliment.

+#### A Professional Recognizes Her Limitations

+* A professional knows she can only be a pro at one thing, and brings in other pros and treats them with respect.

+#### A Professional Reinvents Himself

+* The professional does not permit himself to become hidebound within one incarnation, however comfortable or successful.
+He continues his journey.

+#### You, Inc.

+* Thinking of yourself as a corporation reinforces the idea of professionalism because it separates the artist-doing-the-work from the will-and-consciousness-running-the-show.
+* With success, you-the-writer may get a swelled head, but you-the-boss remember how to take yourself down a peg.
+* Thinking of yourself as a corporation creates a healthy distance on yourself.
+You're more cold-blooded.

+#### A Critter That Keeps Coming

+* Resistance yields to turning pro because Resistance has no strength of its own; its power derives entirely from our fear of it.
+* The essence of professionalism is the focus upon the work and its demands, while we are doing it, to the exclusion of all else.

+#### No Mystery

+* Turning pro is a decision brought about by an act of will.
+We make up our minds to view ourselves as pros and we do it.